tomgrubbmath/IntroMathSoftware/Testimonials.md

 ## Overview
 I am making this course material available in part so that I have something to add to my teaching portfolio.
 Accordingly, I have decided to add a few pieces of student feedback below.
 This feedback was collected as part of UC San Diego's CAPES; this is the university's way of collecting student feedback on courses and instructors at the end of the term.
+In total I had 54 students complete this survey anonymously.

 ## Notes:
 Any remarks on student feedback would not be complete without mentioning the following information: